dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 import pandas as pd
 ```

-In this line of code we are importing pandas into our environment and naming is 'pd' as an abbreviation.
+In this line of code we are importing pandas into our environment and naming it 'pd' as an abbreviation.
-Once imported, we will check the datatypes using the method 'df.dtypes', and 'astype()', a pandas method to convert data types to types we desire.
+Once imported, we will check the data types using the methods 'df.dtypes'.
+We will utilize 'astype()' in pandas method to convert data types to types we desire.
 An example of this using a CSV is below:

 ```python
 #Import data from a CSV file